Vortex (2021 film): Production

+The film uses both split-screen and medium format, much like his previous film Lux Æterna (2019).
+The film was completed in post-production at an exceptionally fast pace; Noé began working on the script in February, filming took place set in northeast Paris, near the Stalingrad Station, between April and May, and the film was ready in July 2021.
+The dialogue in the film is completely improvised despite using the screenplay from Noe; the screen is divided into two parts between the couple.

 Release

 In August 2021, the film sold to Utopia for US distribution.
 It was released at the IFC Center on 29 April 2022, followed by an expansion to the rest of the US on 6 May 2022.

 Reception

-The review aggregator website Rotten Tomatoes calculated a 93% approval rating from 88 reviews, with an average rating of 8.1/10, making it Noé's first film to earn a "Certified Fresh" rating for Rotten Tomatoes.
-The website's consensus reads, "Vortex is Gaspar Noé at his most unflinchingly pitiless -- but viewers who can make it through will be rewarded with a haunting contemplation of death."
-On Metacritic, the film has a weighted average score of 82 out of 100 from 29 reviews, indicating "universal acclaim".
+The review aggregator website Rotten Tomatoes calculated a 93% approval rating from 90 reviews, with an average rating of 8.1/10.
+The website's consensus reads, "Vortex is Gaspar Noé at his most unflinchingly pitiless—but viewers who can make it through will be rewarded with a haunting contemplation of death."
+On Metacritic, the film has a weighted average score of 82 out of 100 from 29 critic reviews, indicating “universal acclaim”.
 It holds the highest-rated critic scores for Gaspar Noé's films on both Rotten Tomatoes and Metacritic.

 Justin Chang, a top critic of the Los Angeles Times, praised the film and noted: "It’s a bone-deep sensory immersion that never feels merely sensationalist, anchored by two performances of astonishing commitment and emotional power."
 Glenn Kenny of RogerEbert.com gave a perfect four out of four stars and noted: "One leaves Vortex feeling cleansed by fire."